What Should I Do If My Insurance Claim is Denied?

 Don’t just take the adjuster’s word that the denial was legitimate.
 See for yourself by seeking the opinion of outside experts who are not beholden to the insurance company.
 Insurers must pay fairly on valid claims, but they are also for-profit companies with financial obligations to shareholders.
 Working with an attorney levels the playing field and keeps insurers honest.
 It costs nothing to call for a free consultation to explore the merits of your claim.

-Contact us at Douglas and London Today
+Contact us at Douglas & London Today

-Should Douglas and London agree to represent your claim, our New York City personal injury lawyers will deal directly with the insurer so you don’t have to, and pay all the necessary upfront expenses to pursue a fair resolution.
+Should Douglas & London agree to represent your claim, our New York City personal injury lawyers will deal directly with the insurer so you don’t have to, and pay all the necessary upfront expenses to pursue a fair resolution.
 You only pay for our services IF and WHEN we secure money on your behalf.
 The standard legal fee is about one-third of the total settlement or jury award, but plaintiffs tend to receive higher sums when they are represented by personal injury law firms versus filing pro se.